On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: Non-Vanishing Electron Integrals

 \else

-\fi The notation $\left(\cdot\right)_{k=1}^n$ means an $n$-tuple whose elements are labelled by the index $k$.
-All of the (real) AO electron integrals that we are interested in can be considered generically as a map
+\fi The notation $\left(\cdot\right)_{k=1}^n$ means an $n$-tuple whose elements are labeled by the index $k$.
+All of the (real) \gls*{acr:ao} electron integrals of interest to us can be considered generically as a multilinear map

 that is linear in each of its arguments.
-The permutation symmetries of the electron integrals then imply that $\phi$ has some permutation invariance
+The permutation symmetries of the electron integrals then imply that $M$ has some permutation invariance

 where \ifdefined\twocolumnmode

 \else